-A student must earn a minimum of 120 credits for a bachelor's degree, including no less than 36 general education credits.
+Each baccalaureate degree requires a minimum of 120 credits, including no less than 36 general education credits.
 The remaining credits will be specific to each major/degree.
 At least one half of the credits required for a major must be earned at Lackawanna College.
 For graduation, the cumulative GPA must be at least 2.0.
 An application for graduation must be completed in their Contemporary Issues/Senior Seminar class.